South Australian Magistrates Courts We Attend

 What documents should I bring to my first consultation?

-Bring your summons or bail agreement, any police statements, driver-licence details, and relevant emails or letters from SAPOL or the court.
+Bring your summons or bail agreement, any police statements, driver licence details, licence notices, expiation notices, SAPOL letters, court paperwork, emails, character references, medical documents and any material showing employment, family, travel or hardship consequences.
 We’ll scan and return originals immediately.

 Talon Legal Insights